Combination Theorems in Groups, Geometry and Dynamics: Thurston's combination theorem for Haken manifolds

 It is a fundamental fact of 3-manifold topology \cite[Chapter 13]{hempel-book} that any Haken manifold admits a Haken hierarchy.
 Cutting $(M,\partial M)$ open along $(F,\partial F)$ gives us a new (possibly disconnected) atoroidal 3-manifold with boundary.
 The cut open manifold is automatically Haken, and we can proceed inductively.
 At the last stage, we are left with a finite collection of balls, and these are clearly hyperbolic.

 Thus, in order to prove Theorem \ref{thm-monster} in the non-fibered case, an essential step is the following:

-\begin{theorem}\cite{otal-survey} Let $M_1$ be an acylindrical atoroidal 3-manifold with non-empty incompressible boundary $\partial M_1$ such that its interior admits a complete hyperbolic metric.
+\begin{theorem}\cite{otal-survey} Let $M_1$ be an acylindrical atoroidal 3-manifold with non-empty incompressible boundary $\partial M_1$ whose interior admits a complete hyperbolic metric.
 Let $\tau : \partial M_1 \to \partial M_1$ be an orientation-reversing involution.
 Then the interior of $M=M_1/\tau$ admits a complete hyperbolic metric. \end{theorem}

 To prove Theorem \ref{thm-acyl}, a first tool is the following generalization of Theorem \ref{thm-su}:

 \begin{theorem} Let $M_1$ be a compact 3-manifold with boundary such that \begin{enumerate} \item The interior of $M_1$ admits a complete hyperbolic metric. \item No component of $\partial M_1$ is homeomorphic to a torus or a sphere. \end{enumerate} Then the space of complete hyperbolic metrics on $M_1$ is given by $Teich(\partial M_1)$. \end{theorem}